-A maintenance works program for the surface water drainage network maintained by the South Eastern Water Conservation and Drainage Board for the benefit of agricultural producers.
-The program includes: Chemical spraying of vegetation in the earthen drains; Removal of silt deposits in the drains; Repairs or replacement of occupation or farm access bridges.
-The program commenced on 1 July 2012 and ended on 30 June 2013 (last payments 2014).
+A maintenance works program for the surface water drainage network maintained by the SouthEastern Water Conservation and Drainage Board for the benefit of agricultural producers.
+The program includes:Chemical spraying of vegetation in the earthen drains; Removal of silt deposits in the drains; Repairs or replacement of occupation or farm access bridges.
+The program commenced on 1 July 2012 and ended on 30 June 2013.